BoevaLab/CanSig/docs/index.rst

 * To learn more about the pipeline (parallelization, using custom models, plotting), see :ref:`pipeline-advanced`.
 * For a tutorial how to interpret the results from the biological perspective, see :ref:`interpretation`.
 * To learn about the preprocessing module (used to prepare the raw data into the HDF5 format), see the :ref:`preprocessing`.
-* To learn how to run CanSig in a python script/jupyter notebook, see :ref:`cansig-for-python-coders`.
+* To learn how to run CanSig in a python script/jupyter notebook, see :ref:`Cansig for python coders <coders>`.

 Contributing